-It seems sometimes we are confused about who is the victim, who is the villain and who is the hero.
+Even outside of the theater—regarding real tragedies—it seems sometimes we are confused about who is the victim, who is the villain and who is the hero.

 The Boston Marathon Bombings.
 Columbine High School.
 Virginia Tech.
 Aurora Colorado.
 Sandy Hook Elementary School.
 And so many others in-between.
 After each mass shooting, experts analyzed and related their deductions to the general public about what would trigger such violent behavior.
 The question became “why,” and as a sickening amount of similar incidents occurred, the causes were boiled down to such things such as treatment by peers, psychological problems, a breakdown in the family or even video games and media.